Bound to Life

 I barely know Berek, my only nephew, though he carries a face like mine.

-And at eleven years, he is old enough to perfom the drilik ceremony.
+Still, we are much alike, and at eleven years, he is old enough for drilik.

 Today, Berek and I will perform drilik.